 The experts at HAI understand that the institutional changes over the last few years have pushed many museums to increase their digital offerings and rethink their approaches and missions.
 This renewed vision is good for museums and communities.
 Our museum collections experts seek to help museums choose technologies that will best aid them in executing their vision.
 We partner with institutions to analyze their needs and find the best option for their size, budget, and values.
 HAI experts have extensive experience with traditional museum collections management software and cloud-based software.
 Their insight and execution can help you ensure that the lessons your museum directors and staff have learned as a result of changing pandemic-era realities are not lost.

 HAI will help you capitalize on all the knowledge you have gained throughout this experience to make your museum and its collections more vital than ever.
-Contact History Associates Inc. today to learn more about how we can help you digitize your collections and further engage with your community!
+Contact HAI. today to learn more about how we can help you digitize your collections and further engage with your community!